packetzero/notes/osquery_used_columns/README.md

 ## Possible Migration to Typed Rows

 Part of my motivation for this, was my implementation of [alt_table_linkage_m](../osquery_alt_table_linkage/) and [typed_rows](../osquery_typed_rows/).
 However, until seeing the columnsUsed code, I hadn't considered such requirements.
 This forced me to take another look at the generated structs for each table schema, and make it work with those requirements.
-Using this RowChecker, RowSetter interfaces will make it possible to share the code between the generated structs and Row.
+Using this RowChecker, RowSetter interfaces will make it possible to share the code between the generated structs and RowSetter.